grusigast/doa-gravure-studio-overlay/README.md

 * Not possible to select characters via overlay (unless its possible via memory injects?)
 * Not possible to select costumes via overlay (unless its possible via memory injects?)
 * Navigation-based actions do not work when DoA starts with controller
+* Sending keyboard commands to the DoA window relies on a QWERTY-keyboard layout

 ## Instructions